Terradue/doc-developer-sandbox/source/start/principles.rst

   hdfs://<name_node>/tmp/sandbox/<workflow name>/<node name>

+..
+TIP:: Use the Web browser to browse the file system at the address http://<sandbox ip>:50075/browseDirectory.jsp?dir=/tmp/sandbox/<workflow name>/<node name>&namenodeInfoPort=50070

 A job can be executed several times but the results of a previous execution will be deleted and thus overwritten.

 ..
 TIP:: the workflow and node names are found in the Application Descriptor File